-Position: Lecturer and Editor-in-Chief, Mid-American Review
+Position: Teaching Professor and Editor-in-Chief, Mid-American Review

 Abigail Cloud, a native of Bath, Michigan, holds a BA in English from Michigan State University and an MFA in Creative Writing-Poetry from Bowling Green State University.
 Her first collection, Sylph, won the Lena-Miles Wever Todd Prize and was published by Pleiades Press in early 2014.
 Her poetry has appeared in American Poetry Review, Gettysburg Review, Cincinnati Review, Copper Nickel, and other literary journals.
 With a background in dance, Abigail is interested in combining choreography with poetry, and the effect that forms of the body have on the written word.
 A longtime faculty advisor for the Graduate Writers Club, she now also advises Prairie Margins, the undergraduate literary journal published by this student organization.
 She is Editor-in-Chief of Mid-American Review.

 Sharona Muir, Professor of Creative Writing and Literature, holds a Ph.D. in Modern Thought and Literature from Stanford University, an M.A. in Creative Writing and English from Boston University, and an A.B. in Comparative Literature from Princeton University.
-She is the author of four books, most recently, Invisible Beasts: Tales of the Animals that Go Unseen Among Us, Bellevue Literary Press, 2014, as well as The Book of Telling: Tracing the Secrets of My Father's Lives, Random House/Schocken Books; The Artificial Paradise: Science Fiction And American Reality, in the "Studies in Literature and Science" series from University of Michigan Press; and During Ceasefire, a collection of poetry from Harper & Row.
-For her creative work, she has received the National Endowment for the Arts Fellowship, two Ohio Arts Council Fellowships, the Alfred Hodder Fellowship from Princeton University, the Memorial Foundation for Jewish Culture Fellowship, and others.
-Her poetry and prose has been published in numerous journals including The Paris Review, The Yale Review, Harvard Magazine, Parnassus, Michigan Quarterly Review, Partisan Review, and The Jerusalem Report.
+She is the author of five books and a poetry chapbook.
+Her most recently published book, Animal Truth and Other Stories, won Publishing Lab prize in innovative fiction from the University of New Orleans Press.
+Her other works include Invisible Beasts: Tales of the Animals that Go Unseen Among Us, Bellevue Literary Press, as well as The Book of Telling: Tracing the Secrets of My Father's Lives, Random House/Schocken Books; The Artificial Paradise: Science Fiction And American Reality, in the "Studies in Literature and Science" series from University of Michigan Press; Heredity and Other Inventions, winner of the Winter Soup Bowl Chapbook contest from C&R Press; and During Ceasefire, a collection of poetry from Harper & Row.
+She is a recipient of the National Endowment for the Arts Fellowship; three Ohio Arts Council Fellowships in fiction, nonfiction and poetry; the Alfred Hodder Fellowship from Princeton University, the Memorial Foundation for Jewish Culture Fellowship, the Bernard Connors Prize, and others.
+Her poetry and prose have been published in numerous journals including The New York Times, Orion, Granta, Nautilus, The Paris Review, The Yale Review, Harvard Magazine, Parnassus, Michigan Quarterly Review, Partisan Review, and The Jerusalem Report.
 She has been a writer-in-residence at the Fine Arts Work Center in Provincetown, the Djerassi Resident Artists Program, and Mishkenot Sha'ananim in Jerusalem.

 Larissa Szporluk, Associate Professor of Creative Writing and Literature, is author of five books of poetry, most recently, Traffic with Macbeth (Tupelo Press 2011).
 Her other books include Embryos and Idiots (Tupelo 2007), The Wind, Master Cherry, the Wind, (Alice James Books, 2003), Isolato (University of Iowa Press, 2000: winner of the Iowa Poetry Prize) and Dark Sky Question (Beacon Press, 1998: winner of the Barnard Poetry Prize).
-Her individual poems have appeared in journals such as American Poetry Review, Poetry andPloughshares.
+Her individual poems have appeared in journals such as American Poetry Review, Poetry and Ploughshares.
 Her work has also been widely anthologized, appearing in Best American Poetry 1999, 2001, 2012; Best of Beacon 1999, New American Voices, Young American Poets, and 20th Century American Poetry.
 She is a recipient of an NEA in Poetry for 2003-2004, an Ohio Arts Council Individual Award for Poetry, 2003-2004, as well as a Guggenheim Fellowship in 2009.